Please join us for

 Social Justice Week

 All events are open to entire Elizabethtown College community and we strongly encourage all students, faculty, and staff to attend.
-Please contact Angela Wilt or Dr. Rita Shah for additional information, questions, or concerns.
+Please contact Dr. Rita Shah for additional information, questions, or concerns.

 11:00 am-12:00 pm

 Musser Auditorium, Leffler Chapel and Performing Arts Center

 The goal of the panel is to discuss environmental issues from a policy perspective.
 Specifically, the panel will include a 30 minute moderated discussion of how policy decisions and environmental activism can help, but also potentially hurt, each other’s goals and a 30-minute Q&A with the audience.
 Please contact Jonathan Rudy for more information.
 Panelists include:

 Dr. Tom Murray, Professor of Biology and Director of the Environmental Science Program at Elizabethtown College.
 Dr. Murray’s primary research interests are in aquatic ecology and the restoration of impaired aquatic systems.
 He and his students are currently involved in a stream temperature research project with faculty and students at eleven other colleges and universities in the US and Canada as part of the EREN (Ecological Research as Education Network).
 That project investigates the impact of riparian buffers on stream temperature, a topic of particular interest in the Chesapeake Bay Watershed.
 In addition, he and his students are engaged in the Conewago Collaborative Initiative, a multi-agency, long-term effort to restore the Conewago Creek.
 In that project, Dr. Murray’s students have been working on the US Fish and Wildlife restoration project at Hershey Meadows, 15 acres of new wetland and restored stream corridor located just outside Elizabethtown.